-If power is reconnected and the failed FPCs recover, the FortiGate-6000 will attempt to synchronize the configuration of the FPCs with the management board.
+If failed FPCs recover, the FortiGate-6000 will attempt to synchronize the configuration of the FPCs with the management board.
 If there have been few configuration changes, the failed FPCs may be able to become synchronized and operate normally.
-If there have been many configuration changes or a firmware upgrade, the FortiGate-6000 may not be able to re-synchronize the FPCs without administrator intervention to Synchronize the FPCs with the management board.
+If there have been many configuration changes or a firmware upgrade, the FortiGate-6000 may not be able to re-synchronize the FPCs without administrator intervention.
+For example, see Synchronizing the FPCs with the management board on page 18.